le-dawg/n8n-azure-container-app/README.md

 # n8n-azure-container-app

-This Terraform configuration deploys an **n8n** instance on **Azure Container Apps**, along with an **Azure OpenAI Service** instance configured with the **GPT-4o-mini** model.
+This Terraform configuration deploys an **n8n** instance on **Azure Container Apps**, focusing on automation workloads without provisioning any Azure OpenAI resources.
 By leveraging Azure Container Apps, this setup provides a cost-effective alternative to deploying n8n on Azure Kubernetes Service (AKS), as described on the n8n [website](https://docs.n8n.io/hosting/installation/server-setups/azure/).
 Azure Container Apps simplify the deployment process while maintaining scalability and reducing operational overhead.

 ### Key Features:
 - **n8n Workflow Automation**: Deploys n8n, a powerful workflow automation tool, in a highly available and scalable environment using Azure Container Apps.
 - **Optional Azure MCP Server Container**: Optionally deploys an additional container app integrated with MCP/Azure, providing Azure-specific context to the agent in n8n.
 This container app includes an NGINX instance configured as a reverse proxy to the MCP server, ensuring seamless communication and enhanced functionality.
-- **Azure OpenAI Integration**: Provisions an Azure OpenAI Service instance with the GPT-4o-mini model, enabling advanced AI capabilities for your workflows.
+- **External AI Endpoint Ready**: Designed to consume OpenAI-compatible endpoints that are provisioned elsewhere (for example, in another Azure tenant), allowing you to plug in existing models without deploying new Azure OpenAI resources.
 - **Cost Optimization**: Utilizes Azure Container Apps to minimize costs compared to AKS, making it an ideal choice for small to medium-scale deployments.
 - **Secure Configuration**: Integrates with Azure Key Vault to securely manage sensitive information, such as API keys and secrets.
 - **Customizable Deployment**: Supports flexible configuration options for region, tags, and telemetry, allowing you to tailor the deployment to your specific needs.
 - **Azure Verified Modules**: Leverages Azure Verified Modules (AVMs) to ensure the use of well-defined, tested, and Microsoft-supported modules, enhancing reliability and maintainability.

 This repository was created to provide a more affordable and accessible way to host n8n in the Azure cloud, as the AKS-based solution was found to be expensive for smaller-scale use cases.
-This configuration offers a practical alternative, combining the power of n8n and Azure OpenAI with the cost-efficiency and simplicity of Azure Container Apps.
+This configuration offers a practical alternative, combining the power of n8n with the cost-efficiency and simplicity of Azure Container Apps, while letting you reuse existing AI endpoints managed elsewhere.

 ## Remote State Configuration